Innovate UK: Key people

-Dr Ian Campbell was appointed as interim executive chair in early 2018 and stepped down in the summer of 2020; The current CEO is Indro Mukerjee.
-Campbell was preceded by neuroscientist Ruth McKernan, who held the chief executive post for the three years leading up to the transition to UK Research and Innovation.
+The current CEO is Stella Peace, following Indro Mukerjee’s retirement in October 2024.
+Mukerjee was preceded by Ian Campbell who served as interim executive chair from early 2018 until summer of 2020; Campbell was preceded by neuroscientist Ruth McKernan, who held the chief executive post for the three years leading up to the transition to UK Research and Innovation.